Managing Recruitment Marketing pages

 Attribution

-Once changes have been made to setting on any of the tabs, click the "Save" button to keep any changes.
+Once changes have been made to settings on any of the tabs, click the Save button to keep any changes.

 Publishing a page